 - The End of Busing?, 95 Mich.
 L. Rev. 1715 (1997) (reviewing Gary Orfield and Susan E. Eaton, Dismantling Desegregation: The Quiet Reversal of Brown v.
 Board of Education (1996)) (book review).

 - The Limits of Law in Accomplishing Racial Change: School Segregation in the Pre-Brown North, 44 UCLA L. Rev. 677 (1997) (Honorable Mention, Association of American Law Schools, Call for Scholarly Papers Competition, 1996 (competition open to all law professors with fewer than seven years teaching experience); Honorable Mention, History of Education Society Award for best article published during the 1996-1997 biennium.).
 SSRN.

-- Symposium, The Quest for Freedom in the Post-Brown South: Desegregation and White Self-Interest, 70 Chi.-Kent L. Rev. 689 (1994), reprinted in part in Critical White Studies: Looking Behind the Mirror (Richard Delgado & Jean Stefancic eds., Temple U. Press 1997).
+- The Quest for Freedom in the Post-Brown South: Desegregation and White Self-Interest, 70 Chi.-Kent L. Rev. 689 (1994), reprinted in part in Critical White Studies: Looking Behind the Mirror (Richard Delgado & Jean Stefancic eds., Temple U. Press 1997)) (symposium article).
 SSRN.

 - The Rhetoric of Moderation: Desegregating the South During the Decade After Brown, 89 Nw.
 U. L. Rev. 92 (1994) (Winner, History of Education Society Award for best article published during the 1994-1995 biennium).
 SSRN.

 - 37 Am.
 J. Legal Hist.
 513 (1993) (reviewing Paul Finkelman, Race, Law, and American History, 1700-1990 (1992)) (book review).

 - 36 Am.
 J. Legal Hist.
 392 (1992) (reviewing John Frank & Clement Haynsworth, The Senate, and the Supreme Court (1991)) (book review).